-- Document classification: As stated earlier, 42% of employees find it challenging to find the right document due to classification or labelling errors.
-A good enterprise DMS helps standardise document classification by auto-generating metadata once documents are made.
+- Document classification: As stated earlier, 42% of employees find it challenging to find the right document due to classification or labeling errors.
+A good enterprise DMS helps standardize document classification by auto-generating metadata once documents are made.
 Shifting the onus of accurate naming from the employee to the software can reduce human errors and the loss of time due to the same.

 - Keyword search: Finding the right document should be as simple as possible.
-To facilitate quicker search and retrievals, the software should allow employees to search via keywords and then display related results.
+The software should allow employees to search via keywords and display related results to facilitate quicker search and retrievals.

-- Document editing: 83% of employees end up losing time retrieving the right version of the document.
+- Document editing: 83% of employees lose time retrieving the right version of the document.
 A good enterprise DMS is one that not only allows employees to edit and update documents but also does so in a manner that displays updated versions first.
 It’s important to note that the system should also allow employees to retrieve older versions of a document if required.

 These base features can allow organizations to meet their most demanding needs pertaining to storing, retrieving, editing, sharing, and deleting documents.
 The software you choose should be further customizable to meet any additional needs.

-Applications of single platform for managing documents, records, and team collaboration online
+Applications of a single platform for managing documents, records, and team collaboration online

 Enterprise document management is a strategy that applies to almost all industries as it facilitates a more optimized workflow.

-For instance, customer service representatives who need access to updated product brochures or troubleshooting manuals can do so while on-call when there is an enterprise document management system in place.
+For instance, customer service representatives who need access to updated product brochures or troubleshooting manuals can do so while on-call when an enterprise document management system is in place.

 Similarly, many companies that rely on customer service utilize customer service scripts to ensure that all calls are attended to with the same efficiency and professionalism.
-These scripts are updated regularly as managers review recorded calls and identify better strategies to ensure that the customer is satisfied.
+These call center scripts are updated regularly as managers review recorded calls and identify better customer satisfaction strategies.

-Accessing customer service scripts for different scenarios is much easier when there is an efficient document management system.
-Not only can such systems help save time, but they also guarantee access to updated files, as opposed to older, outdated ones.
+Accessing customer service scripts for different scenarios is much easier with an efficient document management system.
+Such systems can help save time and guarantee access to updated files instead of older, outdated ones.

 Thus, it’s fair to say that enterprise document systems have endless applications for organizations across different industries that must offer robust customer service.
-Every organization relies on documented data in different forms, and can certainly benefit from implementing an organized system for all their documents.
+Every organization relies on documented data in different forms and can benefit from implementing an organized system for all its documents.

-An enterprise document management system helps organizations improve productivity, workflow, and even talent retention, by virtue of the fact that satisfied, engaged employees are more likely to stay loyal to the organization itself.
+An enterprise document management system helps organizations improve productivity, workflow, and talent retention because satisfied, engaged employees are more likely to stay loyal to the organization.

-With endless merits associated with using an enterprise DMS, it’s imperative to identify when and how you should start making the switch from physical paper management to using digitized software.
+With endless merits associated with using an enterprise DMS, it’s imperative to identify when and how you should start switching from physical paper management to digitized software.
 To know more, get in touch!